Elena' s AI Blog

 Grammarly Plagiarism Checker

-Grammarly is a popular online writing assistant with a plagiarism checker tool.
-Grammarly scans your text against over 16 billion web pages to identify potential instances of plagiarism.
-It is free, but the premium version offers more advanced features.
+Grammarly is a popular online writing assistant with a plagiarism checker tool that scans your text against over 16 billion web pages and academic papers to identify potential instances of plagiarism.
+The plagiarism checker itself is only available on Grammarly’s Premium, Business, and Education plans.

 If you are interested, I have written about Grammarly and fellow tools in one of my previous posts “Say Goodbye to Grammar Gaffes with Grammarly! with this screenshot below.